JohnFunk-Pivotal/CloudBrews-DocentInstructions/README.md

 ##Failures we expect to encounter

+###someone closes the browser windows and disconneccts from GCE
+if someone closes the brower window go back to: https://console.cloud.google.com

 ###someone closing the CGE Session
   If someone closes the CGE session, you may have to re-install the cli with the script loaded into the home directory of the environment.
   ```